aman-jutt-739/Equivalence-Validator-for-Propositions/README.md

 # Equivalence-Validator-for-Propositions
-This program is developed for checking that two propositions are logically equivalent or not and then generate truth table for both expressions.
+This program in developed in C++ by using the concepts of Discrete Structures to determine whether the 2 input logical expressions are logically equivalent or not and then generate truth tables for both expressions.
+If the logical expressions are not equivalent, then the truth table shows from where the difference occurs.